Setting up your Converso account

 6. Import contacts

 You can import your contacts via CSV - just go to contacts and click on Import Contacts and follow the instructions.
+For more details, please see the article here.

 If you already have contacts saved under contacts, any new import will look for mobile number and then email, and if there is a match, the existing saved record will remain, with updates applied where appropriate from the imported data.